otl-upt/otl-upt.github.io/readme.md

 The dashboard itself is written using svelte which is a js framework/compiler similar to react/vue/angular.
 The agents are all powershell jobs currently although they could be anything as long as they drop the data in the same spot and the right format.

-At the time of this writing, the application is stored on github in a private repo.
-All commits are auto-deployed to vnext.
-Production is auto-deployed upon release.
+Currently this app is stored in a public repo, so no secrets or private info should be located here.
+Currently these KPIs are not secret as they are basic measurements for business processes that are typical for any business in this industry.